ansys/pyhps-data-transfer/doc/source/user_guide/index.rst

 - A running Ansys HPS installation.
 For more information, see the `Ansys HPC Platform Services Guide <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Ansys%20HPC%20Platform%20Services&pid=HpcPlatformServices&lang=en>`_ in the Ansys Help.
-- A Python shell with Pyhps data_transfer/client installed.
+- A Python shell with PyHPS Data Transfer installed.
 For more information, see :ref:`getting_started`.

 ..
    This toctreemust be a top level index to get it to show up in